Skip to main content

 Final Verdict

 The Sawyer Mini is the ultimate ultralight backup filter.
-At 2 ounces and $22, there is no reason not to carry one.
+At 2 ounces and a budget-friendly price, there is no reason not to carry one.
 It is slower than the full Squeeze, so serious hikers should upgrade, but for emergency kits and day hikes it is unbeatable.

 Check Price on Amazon